ArmsTech/udacity/item_catalog/README.md

   request and with CSRF protection
 * OAuth2 login via GitHub
 * Code is well organized and self-documenting adhering to both PEP8 and PEP257
+* Images can be uploaded by a user

 **Extensions**: Assets, Login, Migrate, Script, SQLAlchemy, Uploads, and WTF
 **Patterns**: Packages, Blueprints, Application factory,